 The autonomous community of Andalucia, in southern Spain is the cradle of iconic Spanish Culture.
 Stretching from the Mediterranean coast to the Sierra Morena mountain range, Andalusia, the birthplace of Flamenco, has also given the world Spanish guitar, the sport of bullfighting, and world-renown sherries.
 From the miles of hilly terrain, dotted with olive trees, comes the liquid gold we know as Spanish olive oil.
 With the Mediterranean Sea to the east, and the Atlantic ocean to the west, it’s no wonder the widely-known Spanish dish, Paella, saffron scented and bursting with goodness from sea and land, originated in Andalucia.

 The rich history and culture of this region of southern Spain involves many religions and ethnicities.
 As the original melting pot of the world, Andalusia’s geographical gateway between the continents of Africa and Europe provided the earliest travel routes for ancient civilizations.
 Throughout the centuries Greeks, Romans, and Moors have all left their influence on the culture of Andalusia.
-Wherever their roots began, many people call the Andalucia home, living together and enjoying sun-drenched southern Spain and a love of life that comes naturally to this region.
+Wherever their roots began, many people call the Andalucia home, including myself (having grown up in this region) living together and enjoying sun-drenched southern Spain and a love of life that comes naturally to this region.

 In this guide we share with you our must-sees in Andalusia plus our pro-tips to getting around this wonderful region which offers so much to see and do!